cyyapye/ycy.pw/content/posts/writing-is-suriving.md

 type: post
 title: Writing is Surviving
 date: 2020-01-06T07:12:38.313Z
+metaDescription: >-
-metaDescription: Why I decided to start writing after decades of lurking in the shadows.
+  Why I decided to start writing after decades of lurking in the shadows.
+And stop fearing sucking.
 postImage: /img/csabi-elter-iidxznru2gy-unsplash.jpg
 ---
 Privacy is like virginity.
 Once you give it up, there’s no undoing.
 This is why I’ve been content consuming what others produce all these years.
 At least that’s what I told myself.